deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 So, they had three lists.
 The special list, for stuff they knew would be remembered.
 The good list, for noteworthy stuff that probably wouldn’t get much attention outside of a corner of the scientific community, and the “it’ll do” list for everything they felt deserved a name but which would almost certainly go ignored.

-*Misfit*’s tune changed.
+*Misfit’s* tune changed.
 The steady note she’d been holding for a week now got flatter and lower.
 Behind him, Allison would be reeling in the huge wings of their WiTChES fields, whose edges let them bleed energy out of the flares of radiation made when interstellar plasma got pinched in the strange interface between their warp bubble and the rest of spacetime.

 The trick wasn’t *quite* enough to run the warp drive indefinitely, but it improved their time between recharging stops from days to weeks.
 Longer if Allison turned up the reactor output a bit, but why expend Deuterium they didn’t have to? *Misfit* was built to hop from star to star and keep herself charged by tapping into their otherwise wasted energies: The fusion reactor was there for booting her up from idle, or if they needed a surge of extra power in an emergency.